unc-csxl/orientation/sqlalchemy/4_crud_operations.md

 ## Transactions

 In order for us to perform CRUD operations on our database, we must understand how these operations are performed.
 SQLAlchemy performs these operations using something called **_transactions_**.
 The purpose of a transaction is to denote an all-or-nothing collection of changes to a database.
-All-or-nothing refers to the fact that either _all_ of the requested changes should happen to the database.
+All-or-nothing refers to the fact that _all_ of the requested changes should happen to the database.
 If something happens that would cause any change to fail, then _none_ of the changes are performed.
 This is incredibly vital for the integrity of the database.
 It ensures that the database is always in a consistent state even if errors occur, such as if a database modification fails, connection is dropped, in the middle of a transaction.

 Consider the example used in class - transferring money between two bank accounts.
 Say that Kris Jordan bought his coworker, KMP, lunch.
 KMP wants to pay Kris Jordan back for $10.
 The following operations would be performed: